Poznań Open: Naming

 Since the incorporation of the tournament for seven consecutive editions – until 2010 it has been known as the Poznań Porsche Open and the following year as Poznań Porsche Open powered by Enea due to sponsorship reasons.
-Since 2012 the only major sponsor of the tournament was the City of Poznań, so it was then renamed the Poznań Open.
-Starting in 2023 it was referred as the Enea Poznań Open.
+In 2012 the only major sponsor of the tournament was the City of Poznań, so it was then renamed the Poznań Open.
+Starting in 2023 it was again referred as the Enea Poznań Open.